 First Night originated in Boston in 1976 as a family-friendly New Year’s Eve celebration.
 Springfield’s First Night was the first in Illinois and remains the longest running.

-The event theme has not yet been announced.
-Please check back for details and a schedule.
-Major sponsors of First Night 2017 (12/31/2016) included: Horace Mann; AIG; Bunn-O-Matic Corporation; Lowe’s; Bank of Springfield; Maynerich Financial; Levi, Ray & Shoup Foundation; NPR Illinois 91.9 U I S; Black Sheep Cafe; Memorial Health System; the City of Springfield; the Illinois Arts Council Agency; and the Hoogland Center for the Arts.
+Major sponsors of First Night 2018 (12/31/2017) include: Horace Mann; Bunn-O-Matic Corporation; Bank of Springfield; Maynerich Financial; Levi, Ray & Shoup Foundation; NPR Illinois 91.9 UIS; Lowe’s; Black Sheep Cafe; Memorial Health System; the City of Springfield; the Illinois Arts Council Agency; and the Hoogland Center for the Arts.

-From 6:00 to 11:15 PM, we anticipate that Downtown will become a stage, with over 40 performances taking place on eleven stages at seven venues in Springfield.
-The early First Night performances, from 6:00 to 7:45 PM, will include magicians, jugglers, and dancers, along with organ, piano, jazz, and solo artists.
-We anticipate that locations will include the Hoogland Center for the Arts, Lincoln Library (Springfield’s Public Library), Grace Lutheran Church, Central Baptist Church, and the Lincoln Home Visitors’ Center.
+From 5:00 to 11:15 PM, Downtown will become a stage, with over 30 performances taking place on ten stages at four venues in Springfield.
+The early First Night performances, from 5:00 to 7:45 PM, will include magicians, singers, dancers, storytellers, and comics.
+Locations will include the Hoogland Center for the Arts, Lincoln Library (Springfield’s Public Library), and the Lincoln Home Visitors’ Center.

 The traditional First Night fireworks display will begin at 8:00 PM at Fourth Street and Capitol Avenue.
-Sponsored by Horace Mann for many years, the fireworks are designed by Nostalgia Pyrotechnics under the direction of Carl Steinmacher, and he promises a special display each year.
+Sponsored by Horace Mann, the fireworks are designed by Nostalgia Pyrotechnics under the direction of Carl Steinmacher, and he produces a great display each year.
 Following the fireworks, we will begin the next round of First Night performances at 8:30 PM.
 We will wrap up the event at 11:15, so that attendees will have time to get home or to a favorite spot to ring in the New Year.